ChengguiSun/volume_rendering/readme.md

-This repo is created for MM804 project - Reconstruction and Visualization of 3D Anatomical Structures Using a Sequence of 2D Ultrasound Images.
+This repo is created for MM project - Reconstruction and Visualization of 3D Anatomical Structures Using a Sequence of 2D Ultrasound Images.
 Please create your branch to write codes for this project.